monkeytypegame/monkeytype/README.md

 # Code of Conduct

-Before contributing to this repository please read the [code of conduct.](https://github.com/Miodec/monkeytype/blob/master/CODE_OF_CONDUCT.md)
+Before contributing to this repository, please read the [code of conduct.](https://github.com/Miodec/monkeytype/blob/master/CODE_OF_CONDUCT.md)

 # Credits